Extensions of Veech groups I: A hyperbolic action: Definitions and background

 Any geodesic through $X$ in $D_q$ is given by $t \mapsto A_t \cdot (X,q)$, where $\{A_t\}_{t \in \mathbb R} < \SL_2(\mathbb R)$ is a symmetric, $1$--parameter, hyperbolic subgroup.
 The (orthogonal) eigenlines for the common eigenvalues of the nontrivial elements give two direction in $\mathbb P^1(q)$, and we use this to identify the circle at infinity of $D_q$ with $\mathbb P^1(q)$.
-Specifically, we identify the direction $\alpha$ of the contracting eigenline of $A_t$, $t > 0$ with the endpoint of the positive ray.
-In particular, along this ray, the flat-lengths of any saddle connection or closed geodesic in direction $\alpha$ contracts exponentially.
+Specifically, we identify the direction $\alpha$ of the contracting eigenline of $A_t$, $t > 0$, with the endpoint of the positive ray.
+In particular, along this ray the flat-lengths of any saddle connection or closed geodesic in direction $\alpha$ contracts exponentially.
 Furthermore, the horocycle through $X$ based at the point at infinity associated to $\alpha$ is given by $t \mapsto B_t \cdot (X,q)$, where $\{B_t\}_{t \in \mathbb R} < \SL_2(\mathbb R)$ is a $1$--parameter parabolic subgroup with all nontrivial elements having common eigenline $\alpha$.
-Consequently, a saddle connection or closed geodesic in direction $\alpha$ has constant length along this horocycle.
-Combining these two properties, we have the following useful fact. \begin{proposition} Given a quadratic differential $q$ for some complex structure $X$ on $S$, and any saddle connection or simple closed geodesic $\sdl$ with respect to $q$ in direction $\alpha \in \mathbb P^1(q)$, the horoballs (respectively, horocycles) based at $\alpha$ in $D_q$ are sublevel sets (respectively, level sets) of the length of $\sdl$. \end{proposition}
+Consequently, a saddle connection or closed geodesic in direction $\alpha$ has constant length along this horocycle, as does the transverse measure to the foliation $\mathcal F(\alpha)$.
+Combining these properties, we have the following useful fact. \begin{proposition} Given a quadratic differential $q$ for some complex structure $X$ on $S$, and any saddle connection or simple closed geodesic $\sdl$ with respect to $q$ in direction $\alpha \in \mathbb P^1(q)$, the horoballs (respectively, horocycles) based at $\alpha$ in $D_q$ are sublevel sets (respectively, level sets) of the length of $\sdl$.
+If there is a maximal cylinder in direction $\alpha$, then its width is constant on horocycles based at $\alpha$. \end{proposition}